 - Google Cloud

-Call recording is included in Smart Queues pricing, however there may be additional costs incurred by the external storage provider and due to the SSP directly- see their products for more details.
+Call recording is included in Enhanced Queues pricing, however there may be additional costs incurred by the external storage provider and due to the SSP directly- see their products for more details.

 Cost per Agent = $14.95